When a core belief feels too painful to confront directly, the brain creates a workaround.

 The Pressure Cooker

-Dysfunctional Needs place the client in a chronic emotional squeeze:
+Dysfunctional Needs™ keep clients in a chronic emotional squeeze:

-If they meet the need, it’s exhausting.
+- If they meet the need → it’s exhausting.

-That’s why these needs lead to:
+That’s why these needs often lead to:

 - Burnout